quincy/matchers-presentation/presentation/slides.md

         // Then I should have 80 shares of MSFT stock assertThat(portfolio, hasPosition(new Position("MSFT", 80.0)));
         //   And I should have 150 shares of APPL stock assertThat(portfolio, hasPosition(new Position("APPL", 150.0)));

-        // And a sell order for 20 shares of MSFT stock should
-        // have been executed
+        //   And a sell order for 20 shares of MSFT stock should have been executed verify(marketDao).execute(sellOrder);
-        verify(marketDao).execute(sellOrder); // times(1) implied
     }
 <!-- .element style="font-size: 0.38em;" -->